What Is a Virtual Receptionist?

 Is a virtual receptionist a real person or AI?

 Both exist.
 Traditional services use human agents.
-Modern providers like Team-Connect offer AI-powered receptionists using natural voice technology, with optional human escalation.
+Modern providers offer AI voice systems.
 Many UK businesses use a hybrid — AI for routine calls, humans for complex queries.
+The choice depends on your budget, call volume and complexity.

-No. Calls are answered in your business name with your chosen greeting and tone.
-Whether human or AI, a quality virtual receptionist is indistinguishable from in-house staff.
+No. Calls are answered in your business name with your greeting and tone.
+Whether human or AI, a quality service sounds indistinguishable from in-house staff.

 An answering service takes messages.
-A virtual receptionist does far more — booking appointments, qualifying leads, answering FAQs, transferring calls, integrating with your CRM.
+A virtual receptionist books appointments, qualifies leads, answers FAQs, transfers calls and integrates with your CRM.
 Think notepad vs trained team member.

 Can a virtual receptionist book appointments?

 Yes.
-Most services integrate with Google Calendar, Calendly, and industry-specific booking tools.
-They check availability in real time, book, reschedule and send confirmations — exactly like an in-house receptionist.
+Most services integrate with Google Calendar, Calendly, Acuity and industry tools.
+They check availability in real time, book, reschedule and send confirmations.

 Can I use it just for out-of-hours calls?

-Absolutely.
+Yes.
 Many UK businesses forward only outside office hours, during lunch or when lines are busy.
-You switch forwarding on and off anytime, or set it to activate after a set number of rings.
+You control diversion with a code, app or automatic timer.

 Do virtual receptionists work weekends and bank holidays?

-Reputable UK providers are fully GDPR compliant — UK/EU data hosting, encrypted calls, clear data-processing agreements and documented retention policies.
-Always ask for a DPA before committing.
+Reputable UK providers are fully GDPR compliant — UK/EU data hosting, encrypted calls, data-processing agreements and configurable retention.
+Always ask for a DPA and confirm where data is stored.

 What is the ROI of a virtual receptionist?

-If you miss 5 calls a week with an average job value of £150 and a 30% close rate, that's £975/month lost.
-A virtual receptionist at £30/month pays for itself 30x over.
-Use our ROI calculator above to see your exact numbers.
+Missing 5 calls/week at £150 average value with 30% conversion = £975/month lost.
+A virtual receptionist at £30/month pays for itself over 30x.
+Use the calculator above to see your numbers.

 Virtual receptionist vs in-house — which is better?

-For most UK SMEs, virtual wins on cost (£30–£500/month vs £22k+/year), hours (24/7 vs 9–5), and scalability.
-In-house is better only if you need someone physically present to greet walk-in visitors.
+For most UK SMEs, virtual wins on cost (£30–£500/month vs £22k+/year), hours (24/7 vs 9–5) and scalability.
+In-house is better only if you need someone physically present for walk-in visitors.
 See the full comparison above.

-Join 2,000+ UK businesses using Team-Connect's virtual receptionist.
-See real pricing, real examples and real reviews on our Virtual Receptionist UK page, or find a virtual receptionist near you.
+See real UK pricing, live demos and customer reviews on our virtual receptionist service for UK businesses page, or find a virtual receptionist near you.